aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/README.md

 https://learn.microsoft.com/en-us/azure/virtual-network-manager/how-to-block-network-traffic-portal

 ### Success Criteria
-You have obtained success is:
+You have obtained success if:
 - You have changed the network configuration back to Hub-Spoke model.
 - You created and deployed a Security Admin Configuration